bgadzicki/RnnAutoencoder/README.md

 # RnnAutoencoder
-Rnn-based autoencoder for time series prediction.
+RNN-based autoencoder for energy consumption time series generation, (prediction) based only on static descriptive values.
+More coming soon!